Skip to content

 How to Contribute

 We welcome contributions to expand and refine the mapping set.
-You can contribute in two ways:
+Choose one of the following methods:

 Download the XLSX template and enter: